gt-pequod/gt-pequod.github.io/README.md

 ### Proving equivalence

+If `pequod` is given two programs are equivalent, then in many cases it will report this fact.
 For example, if `pequod` is given the two Java programs:

 ```java
 public int addDigits0(int num) {